| Trail Length: 3.4 miles | Type of trail: In and out |

 |

 In late September, 1864, John Bell Hood took the Army of Georgia (the renamed Army of Tennessee) north.
 He ordered Samuel French to attack the pass and fill it with dirt and logs to cut Sherman's supply line.
 During the Battle of Allatoona Pass, French's Confederates engaged Yankees under the command of General John Corse.
+French believed William Tecumseh Sherman was advancing on his position and withdrew before capturing the star fort at the top of the pass.

 Trail Description